Pakicetus: Possible semi-aquatic nature

-It was illustrated on the cover of Science in 1983 as a semiaquatic, vaguely crocodile-like mammal, diving after fish.

-Somewhat more complete skeletal remains were discovered in 2001, prompting the view that Pakicetus was primarily a land animal about the size of a wolf.
-Thewissen, Williams, Roe & Hussain 2001 wrote that "Pakicetids were terrestrial mammals, no more amphibious than a tapir."
+Somewhat more complete skeletal remains were discovered in 2001, prompting the view that Pakicetus was primarily a land animal and no more amphibious than a tapir."

-However, Thewissen, Cooper, George & Bajpai 2009 argued that "the orbits ... of these cetaceans were located close together on top of the skull, as is common in aquatic animals that live in water but look at emerged objects.
+However, researchers argued that "the orbits ... of these cetaceans were located close together on top of the skull, as is common in aquatic animals that live in water but look at emerged objects.
 Just like Indohyus, limb bones of pakicetids are osteosclerotic, also suggestive of aquatic habitat" (since heavy bones provide ballast).
 "This peculiarity could indicate that Pakicetus could stand in water, almost totally immersed, without losing visual contact with the air."

+The dental microwear of P. inachus was similar to that of semiaquatic protocetids from the Middle Eocene, showing that this species was already deriving its dietary needs from aquatic prey items.

 Sensory capabilities

 The Pakicetus skeleton reveals several details regarding the creature's unique senses and provides a newfound ancestral link between terrestrial and aquatic animals.
 As previously mentioned, the Pakicetus upward-facing eye placement was a significant indication of its habitat.
 Even more so, however, was its auditory abilities.
 Like all other cetaceans, Pakicetus had a thickened skull bone known as the auditory bulla, which was specialized for underwater hearing.
 Other cetaceans also all categorically exhibit a large mandibular foramen within the lower jaw, which holds a fat pack and extends towards the ear, both of which are also associated with underwater hearing.
 "Pakicetus is the only cetacean in which the mandibular foramen is small, as is the case in all terrestrial animals.
 It thus lacked the fat pad, and sounds reached its eardrum following the external auditory meatus as in terrestrial mammals.
 Thus the hearing mechanism of Pakicetus is the only known intermediate between that of land mammals and aquatic cetaceans."